Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/WatchDog-Configuration.md

 The second one, checks the entire route, from knx-Ultimate Gateway node to ethernet, then to KNX TP media and vice versa; this implies the use of a physical device, responding to a read requests.

-The WatchDog node is a powerfull node for signalling errors and connection problems. <br />
+The WatchDog node is a powerfull node for signalling errors and connection problems.

 You can send an Email to the KNX installer responsible to your Building, or you can automatically switch to a backup KNX/IP Router/Interface in your installation.